jacobeisenstein/gt-css-class/README.md

 + [Echoes of power: Language effects and power differences in social interaction](http://www.mpi-sws.org/~cristian/Echoes_of_power.html).
 Danescu-Niculescu-Mizil, Lee, Pang, Kleinberg.
 + [A computational approach to politeness with application to social factors](http://www.mpi-sws.org/~cristian/Politeness.html)
 + [What to do about bad language on the internet](http://www.cc.gatech.edu/~jeisenst/papers/naacl2013-badlanguage.pdf) by Eisenstein
-+ [Gender identity and lexical variation in social media](in review) by Bamman, EIsenstein and Schnoebelen
++ [Gender identity and lexical variation in social media](in review) by Bamman, Eisenstein and Schnoebelen

-We may also read from the excellent textbook [Networks, Crowds, and Markets](http://www.cs.cornell.edu/home/kleinber/networks-book/) by Easley and Kleinberg
+We may also read from the excellent textbook [Networks, Crowds, and Markets](http://www.cs.cornell.edu/home/kleinber/networks-book/) by Easley and Kleinberg, especially Chapters 1-6, 13-14, and 16-21.